 If you prefer to make the pastry the long way, there are other versions available on-line that will take you through that process.
 I was more interested in the ingredients.

 You could also simplify this recipe by using a whole grain tortilla or sliced pita bread (which I used many times when the boys were young) as your base.
-This time I wanted to create something that resembled the Beavertail a little bit more.
+This time I wanted to create something that resembled a beaver tail a little bit more.

 Heat oven to 350 F.

-Place Beavertails on a foil lined baking sheet that has been gently sprayed with olive oil.
+Place pastries on a foil lined baking sheet that has been gently sprayed with olive oil.

 Meanwhile, combine sugar and cinnamon in a small pinch bowl.

-Brush each Beavertail with some olive oil followed by a dusting of cinnamon-sugar.
+Brush each pastry with some olive oil followed by a dusting of cinnamon-sugar.

-Remove Beavertails from oven and enjoy as is or with some toppings…
+Remove pastries from oven and enjoy as is or with some toppings…

 The toppings below are illustrated on a prior dough version – here is my egg-less, yeast-less spelt version (chewy, heavy/dense and frankly not-so great tasting), the toppings however were lovely: